donqustix/interchip8/README.md

 make compiler
 ```

-Then you can type `make run` in otder to test the program.
+Then you can type `make run` in order to test the program.